MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 #### Overlaying Window Controls on a Frameless Window
 To provide the maximum addressable area for web content, the browser creates a frameless window, removing all browser UI with the exception of the window controls which are provided as an overlay.
 The window controls overlay ensures users can still minimize, maximize or restore, and close the application.
-It also provides access to relevant brwooser controls via the web app menu.
+It also provides access to relevant browser controls via the web app menu.
 For Chromium based browsers the controls in the overlay are:
 * A draggable region the same width and height of each of the window control buttons
 * the "Settings and more" three-dot button
-* the window control buttons minimize, maximize.resdtore and close.
+* the window control buttons minimize, maximize, restore and close.

 There can be scenarios where the browser will show other content in  the controls overlay.
 * When an installed web app is launched, the origin of the page will display to the left of the three-dot menu for a few seconds, then disappear